apnadkarni/blt/doc/combomenu.rst

 DESCRIPTION
 -----------

 The **blt::combomenu** command creates and manages *combomenu* widgets.
-The *combomenu* widget contains a menu and optional scrollbars (vertical and/or horizontal).
+A *combomenu* widget contains a menu and optional embedded Tk scrollbar widgets (vertical and/or horizontal).
 The scrollbars are automatically exposed or hidden as necessary when the *combomenu* widget is resized.
 Whenever the *combomenu* window is smaller horizontally and/or vertically than the actual menu, the appropiate scrollbar is exposed.

-A *combomenu* is a widget that displays a menu items.
-There exist several different types of items, each with different properties.
+When mapped, the *combomenu* displays a menu items.
+There exist several different types of items, each with different actions and properties.
 Items of different types may be combined in a single menu.
 Menu items are not distinct widgets; the entire *combomenu* is one widget.

 SYNTAX
 ------